cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 direct constructions, however these tend to rely on many group operations and are less efficient than hash and encode methods.

-This document specifies several algorithms for mapping arbitrary inputs to elliptic curve points with varying properties: Icart, SWU, Simplified SWU, and Elligator2.
-For each algorithm, we identify suitable use cases, with a particular emphasis on hashing to the curve, to produce a random oracle.
-Each algorithm conforms to a common  interface, i.e., it maps an element from a base field F to a curve E. For each variant, we describe the requirements for F and E to make it work.
-Sample code for each variant is presented in the appendix.
-Unless otherwise stated, all elliptic curve points are assumed to be represented as affine coordinates, i.e., (x, y) points on a curve.

-## Requirements

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

-# Background

-In this chapter, we  give a background to some common methods to encode or hash to the curve, motivated by the similar exposition in {{Icart09}}.
-Understanding of this material is not required in order to choose a suitable encoding function - we defer this to {{recommendations}}
- - the background covered here can work as a template for analyzing encoding functions not found in this document, and as a guide for further research into the topics covered.

-Let E be an elliptic curve over base field GF(p).
-Elliptic curves come in many variants, including: Weierstrass, Montgomery, and Edwards.
-A point on these curves is represented by some tuple of variables, with each variable being a value in GF(p).
-A curve point is generally represented by a pair (x, y), known as affine coordinates, but are commonly expressed in other ways for the sake of efficient group operations.

-We consider encoding functions of the form F : {0, 1}^* -> E, or F : GF(p) -> E. Note that the number of points on an elliptic curve E is within 2\*sqrt(p) of p by Hasse's Theorem.
-As a rule of thumb, for every x in GF(p), there is approximately a 1/2 chance that there exist a corresponding y value such that (x, y) is on the curve E. Since the point (x, -y) is also on the curve, then this sums to approximately p points.

-This motivates the construction of the MapToGroup method described by Boneh et al. {{BLS01}}.
-For an input message m, a counter i, and a standard hash function H : {0, 1}^* -> GF(p) x {0, 1}, one computes (x, b) = H(i || m), where i || m denotes concatenation of the two values.
-Next, test to see whether there exists a corresponding y value such that (x, y) is on the curve, returning (x, y) if successful, where b determines whether to take +/- y.
-If there does not exist such a y, then increment i and repeat.
-A maximum counter value is set to I, and since each iteration succeeds with probability approximately 1/2, this process fails with probability 2^-I. (See {{try}} for a more detailed description of this algorithm.)

-Although MapToGroup describes a method to hash to the curve, it can also be adapted to a simple encoding mechanism.
-For a bitstring of length strictly less than log2(p), one can make use of the spare bits in order to encode the counter value.
-Allocating more space for the counter increases the expansion, but reduces the failure probability.

-Since the running time of the MapToGroup algorithm depends on m, this algorithm is NOT safe for cases sensitive to timing side channel attacks.
-Deterministic algorithms are needed in such cases where failures are undesirable.

-A naive solution includes computing H(m)\*G, where H is a standard hash function H : {0, 1}^* -> GF(p), and G is a generator of the curve.
-Although efficient, this solution is unsuitable for constructing a random oracle onto E, since the discrete logarithm with respect to G is known.
-This causes catastrophic failure in many cases.
-However, one exception is found in SPEKE
-{{Jablon96}}, which constructs a base for a Diffie-Hellman key exchange by hashing the password to a curve point.
-Notably the use of a hash function is purely for encoding an arbitrary length string to a curve point, and does not need to be a random oracle.

-Shallue and Woestijne {{SWU}} first introduced a deterministic algorithm that maps elements in F_{q} to a curve in time O(log^4 q), where q = p^n for some prime p, and time O(log^3 q) when q = 3 mod 4.
-Icart introduced yet another deterministic algorithm which maps F_{q} to any EC where q = 2 mod 3 in time O(log^3 q) {{Icart09}}.
-Elligator (2) {{Elligator2}} is yet another deterministic algorithm for any odd-characteristic EC that has a point of order 2.
-Elligator2 can be applied to Curve25519 and Curve448, which are both CFRG-recommended curves {{RFC7748}}.

-However, an important caveat to all of the above deterministic encoding functions, is that none of them map injectively to the entire curve, but rather some fraction of the points.
-This makes them unable to use to directly construct a random oracle on the curve.

-Brier et al. {{SimpleSWU}} proposed a couple of solutions to this problem, The first applies solely to Icart's method described above, by computing F(H1(m))
-+ F(H2(m)) for two distinct hash functions H1, H2.
-The second uses a generator G, and computes F(H1(m)) + H2(m)\*G. Later, Farashahi et al. {{FFSTV13}}
-showed the generality of the F(H1(m)) + F(H2(m)) method, as well as the applicability to hyperelliptic curves (not covered here).

-For supersingular curves, for every y in GF(p) (with p>3), there exists a value x such that (x, y) is on the curve E. Hence we can construct a bijection F : GF(p) -> E (ignoring the point at infinity).
-This is the case for
-{{BF01}}, but is not common.

-We can also consider curves which have twisted variants, E^d.
-For such curves, for any x in GF(p), there exists y in GF(p) such that (x, y) is either a point on E or E^d.
-Hence one can construct a bijection F : GF(p) x {0,1} -> E ∪ E^d, where the extra bit is needed to choose the sign of the point.
-This can be particularly useful for constructions which only need the x-coordinate of the point.
-For example, x-only scalar multiplication can be computed on Montgomery curves.
-In this case, there is no need for an encoding function, since the output of F in GF(p) is sufficient to define a point on one of E or E^d.

 # Algorithm Recommendations {#recommendations}